 Author Surface Water Inventory Of Wisconsin

-Logan Creek (miles 0.19-1.84) was assessed during the 2018 listing cycle; new total phosphorus and temperature sample data were clearly below 2018 WisCALM listing thresholds for the Fish and Aquatic Life use.
-This water is meeting this designated use and is not considered impaired.
+Logan Creek (miles 0.19-1.84) was assessed during the 2018 listing cycle; new total phosphorus and temperature sample data were clearly below the 2018 WisCALM listing thresholds for the Fish and Aquatic Life use.
+This water was meeting this designated use and was not considered impaired.